singaround/songbook/songs/grace-omalley-grace-omalley.md

   - song
 date: 2019-03-13T22:35:27.039Z
 description: >-
-  From Cathie Ryan's 2001 album, 'Somewhere Along the Road'.
-Youtube link [here.](https://www.youtube.com/watch?v=c8cDhq-N5Ug)
+  A song about Grace O'Malley (Gráinne Ní Mháille in Irish, often anglicised to Granuaile), a 16th-century pirate who was lord of the Ó Máille dynasty in the west of Ireland.
+This is from Cathie Ryan's 2001 album, 'Somewhere Along the Road' - the youtube link is [here.](https://www.youtube.com/watch?v=c8cDhq-N5Ug)
 ---
 Now in sailor's clothes Granuaile did go\